Five key skills you need to start your first website

 So, to get any website online, you need the following:

 - A responsive website template, meaning one that works properly for anyone who visits your website from any device, whether it’s a smartphone, a tablet, a laptop or a PC.

 - A hosting package to get your website live for everyone to see.

-- An SSL certificate to make your site more secure for your visitors.
+- An SSL certificate to make your site more secure for your UK visitors.
 This encrypts any sort of sensitive information that people share with you via your site, be it names, email addresses, credit card details, and any other personal information, to ensure it doesn’t end up in the wrong hands.

 Don’t know much about domain names, hosting or templates?
 No worries because we have all the resources you need so you can make an informed decision.